broffis/Notes/notes.md

 #### Binary Search Algorithm

 Another Big O trick - If the input halves at each step, its likely O(LogN) or O(NlogN)

+# 2-20-2025

+## The Last Algorithms Course You'll Need

+### Search

+#### Pseudo Code Binary Search

+search(arr, lo, hi, needle)

+midpoint = floor(lo + (hi-lo)/2)

+val = arr[midpoint]

+if (val = needle) return true
+else if (v > midpoint) lo = midpoint + 1
+else hi = midpoint

+- Low is always inclusive, High is always exclusive
+  - This is why we always add one to Low, but just set for High
+- For any of this to work, the array **MUST BE SORTED**

+#### Implementing Binary Search

+#### Two Crystal Balls Problem

+Problem:
+Given two crystal balls that will break if dropped from high enough distance, determine the exact spot in which it will break in the most optimized way

+Solution:
+Jump √N until one breaks, then walk forward from last known non-break in linear fashion.
+Now it's O(√N)

+#### Implementing Two Crystal Balls Problem